YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Information: This indicates that YottaDB was unable to precisely represent a key in the GOQ input file to a MUPIP LOAD.

-Action: Examine the key on the source system, modify it, and repeat the process, or manually enter the modified record into YottaDB.
+Action: Examine the key on the source system, modify it and repeat the process, or manually enter the modified record into YottaDB.

 -------------------